sbt/sbt-site/src/main/paradox/index.md

 This sbt plugin generates project websites from static content as well as @ref:[third-party generators](generators/index.md) and can optionally include generated Scaladoc.
 It is designed to work hand-in-hand with publishing plugins like [sbt-ghpages].

 Before upgrading please consult the @github:[release notes](/notes/).
-Instructions for upgrading from a version before 1.x.x can be found in the @ref:[migration guide](migration-guide.md#from-version-0.x.x-to-1.x.x).
+Instructions for upgrading from older versions can be found in the @ref:[migration guide](migration-guide.md).

 @@@ note

 * Version 1.5+ is published for sbt >= 1.4.9 and requires Java 11+.
 * Version 1.4+ is published for sbt 1.2.x.
 * Version 1.3+ is cross published to both sbt 0.13 and sbt 1.x.
-* As of sbt-site version 1.x.x, sbt version 0.13.10+ or 1.0.0-RC2+ is supported.

 @@@